-4.2.2 Use the following table to determine the minimum and maximum pressure settings and maximum respirator hose length.
+4.4.1.3 Use the following table to determine the minimum pressure settings and maximum respirator hose length, based on the air-control device.
 Adjust the pressure with the respirator hose and respirator attached.
 If the regulator is adjusted with static pressure (no air flow), pressure may drop below the required pressure when the respirator is connected, and may result in low air flow.
 Setting the pressure as instructed will provide a minimum of 7 cfm to the respirator.